honsheang/MAL3018-ScholarChain/README.md

 - 🏛️ University dashboard for issuing transcripts
 - 🧾 Real-time verification tool for employers
 - 🏅 Gamification with achievement badges (e.g., GPA milestones)
-- 📜 Digital certificates with QR/barcode for quick verification
+- 📜 Digital certificates with QR for quick verification
 - 🌐 Integration with Ethereum Sepolia testnet

 ---